computablelabs/datatrust/README.md

 ## Setup

 Tested with Python 3.7.
-Other 3.x versions may work as well
+Other 3.x versions may work as well.
+Python2 will not work.

 - Create a python3.7 virtual environment `{PATH_TO_PYTHON_3.7} -m venv .env`